tschmenger/tschmenger/README.md

 More info will follow once ``Kinase Resistance`` is published and the repositories go public.

 ## PROTEORIZER
 This is my pet project.
 It follows a holistic approach by combining a trove of publicly available information on a protein of interest to determine whether a variants may be functional, and then also providing hints at how the particular variants may influence protein function.
-I am using **data mining** as well as **interrogation of 3D structures** combined with **naive bayesian combination** and a **random forest classifier** to come to a verdict.
-This aproach has a **fully functional web app** where the user simply provides a protein (gene name or uniprot accession) and a variant (or multiple variants).
+I am using **data mining** as well as **interrogation of 3D structures** combined with **naive bayesian combination** and a **random forest classifier** to arrive at a verdict.
+This aproach has a **fully functional web app** where the user simply provides a protein (gene name or uniprot accession) and a variant (or multiple variants), coded in **R-Shiny**.

 More info will follow once PROTEORIZER is published and the repository goes public.